nithinphilips/odel/README.rst

 1) Split the filename into parts, where each part is separated by a "-"
 2) Take the last three parts, assume they are Module, Business Object and Form names, in that order.
+2) If there are exactly two parts, they are treated as Module and Business Object.
+   The default Form for the Business Object is selected.

 So, you can have additional information in the file name, as long as the information Odel is looking for is at the very end.